raito-io/raito-io.github.io/docs/overview/concepts.md

   - A department indication like HR, Sales, Finance, ...
 - Tags can be set on access controls to categorize them or define owners.

-Tags can be used to defined [attributes-based access controls](/docs/cloud/abac), to filter entities during search, to do reporting, ...
+Tags can be used to define [attributes-based access controls](/docs/cloud/abac), to filter entities during search, to do reporting, ...

 ## Usage
 Raito will also gather usage information from data sources that support it.